 Tigers had been almost wiped out in the province of Evreiskaya in the Russian Far East.
-But with your support we’ve been working with partners to release tigers from the rehabilitation centre back into the wild.
+But with your support we worked with partners to release tigers from the rehabilitation centre back into the wild.
 A survey revealed there’s now a stable population with an estimated 20 individuals.
 Even better, they’re successfully breeding: the survey found three tigresses with litters of one, two and three cubs.
-There’s now real potential for this tiger population to spread into neighbouring areas in Russia and China, taking us that bit closer to our goal of doubling the number of tigers in the wild.

 Sir David Attenborough inspires millions in new film

 During his lifetime, Sir David Attenborough has seen first-hand the monumental scale of environmental change caused by human actions.
 Now, he’s sharing his vision for the future in David Attenborough: A Life on Our Planet, a stunning film produced by Silverback Films and WWF.
 He outlines how we can tackle this crisis, inspiring millions of people to take action for our planet, including decision-makers and key influencers.
 The film had the widest release of any documentary in UK cinemas and was also launched on Netflix, with many holding digital screenings for their communities to help spread the word.

 Our research shows how we can turn things around